juanantonio284/notes_on_writing/README.md

   value of something like this comes from the *study* of language being akin to algebra: there is little room for ambiguity, and the precise definition of several elements and their relationships is required to even begin a statement

-* `MIPT_Sch_Com-- ... .md` a great summary of ideas on clear communication (most notably about the differences between the rhetorical styles of native English speaker and non-native English speakers)

 * `MIPT_Tech_Writ--Week_2.md` introduces the basics of technical writing

 * `oxford_abbreviations.md` contains a summary from *New Hart's Rules*/*Oxford Style Manual* on the usage `e.g.`, `i.e.`, `viz.`, and `etc.`

+* `MIPT_Sch_Com` contains class notes with interesting ideas on clear communication (most notably about the differences between the rhetorical styles of native English speaker and non-native English speakers)